 The Mi8 Marketing Cloud solves four problems at once.
 In a blogseries of four episodes we’ll dive deeper into each one of these problems.
 Today episode 3: how Mi8 makes investing in expensive custom software for personalised marketingcampaigns unnecessary.
 Want to feel the power of custom marketing for your self?Ask for a personal demo right after you finish reading this.

 The Mi8 Marketing Cloud solves four problems at once.
 In a four part blog series we’ll dive deeper in each of these four problems.
 This is the second episode: how Mi8 will give you back the time you used to spend at audience segmentation, analysing data and marketing.
-You want to experience how Mi8 can streamline your marketing?
-Do the demo right after you finish reading.

 The Mi8 Marketing Cloud solves four problems at once.
 In a blogseries of four episodes we’ll dive deeper into each one of these problems.
 In this first episode datachaos: why is it a problem that your customerdata is spread out over several different systems.
 And what you can do to prevent this.
-Want to experience first hand how the Mi8 gives you grip on your customer data?
-Request a demo right after you finish reading this.

 Getting investors to invest can be difficult for an independent retailer.
 Banks quickly see high risks, and crowdfunding-initiatives are less successful if there’s no guarantee of high returns.
 So think of what it could mean to your shop if you could guarantee that your investors will at least break even.
 Data driven marketing tools such as the Mi8 can do so.
 Interested in the use of Mi8 in seducing investors?
 Read the following, and request a businesscase here.